Shiang-Tian/C-/README.md

 # C++
 This repository is the basic things for C++
+In here, the following issues are displayed in the code file:

 ```c++
 // iostream stands for input output stream
 #include <iostream>